jinzhan/jinzhan.github.io/source/_posts/2016/Top-Five-Texas-Holdem-Poker-Skills.md

 ## The Gap Concept

-You need a better hand to call a raise with Than you do to make a raise with (For example, if I was first part, I will raise pairs with 9, but I won't call a raise with it).
+You need a better hand to call a raise with Than you do to make a raise with (For example, if I was first part, I will raise pairs with 9, or I would raise with it rather than call).

 ## Position